matteopilz/OpenMS-website/content/en/news/usermeeting2024.md

 4. Advanced Tutorial: DIA proteomics with OpenSwath/OpenMS (1 day, 18 Oct) led by Joshua Charkow.

 Registration is 200 Euros for Thursday the 17th (including coffee/tea, lunch, dinner and poster session), 150 Euros for Friday the 18th (including coffee/tea and lunch) and 300 Euros for both days combined.<br>
-After 1 September 2024, registration fees are 250 Euros for Thursday the 17th, 200 Euros for Friday the 18th and 400 Euros for both days combined.<br>
 The meeting is planned such that one can attend the OpenMS user meeting in Berlin 17-18 October and [HUPO](https://2024.hupo.org) in Dresden 20-24 October 2024.
 Note that HUPO requires separate registration.
 <br>
 [Click here to register](https://docs.google.com/forms/d/1hGBNNXHtxGyk6MO6EiKHNhbrPbklLhBnAqKwZ2O-ZuU)